Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 	        PerlAddVar ScmVendorPaths "subversion"
 	        PerlAddVar ScmVendorPaths "/srv/repositories/subversion"

-	        PerlResponseHandler Apache::OpenProjectRepoman
+	        PerlResponseHandler Apache::ProyeksiAppRepoman
 	</Location>

 ## Other Features

-OpenProject 5.0 introduces more features regarding repository management that we briefly outline in the following.
+ProyeksiApp 5.0 introduces more features regarding repository management that we briefly outline in the following.

 ### Checkout instructions

-OpenProject 5.0 also integrates functionality to display checkout instructions and URLs for Subversion and Git repositories.
+ProyeksiApp 5.0 also integrates functionality to display checkout instructions and URLs for Subversion and Git repositories.
 This functionality is very basic and we hope to make it more robust over the next releases.

 * Checkout instructions may be configured globally for each vendor